caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * No need for forwarding paths if threads supported are more than pipeline depth
     * Simpler hardware
-  * Fills wee short vertical waste (other threads hode latencies)
+  * Fills well short vertical waste (other threads hide latencies)
-  * Fills much less will long vertical waste (the thread is rescheduled no matter what)
+  * Fills much less well long vertical waste (the thread is rescheduled no matter what)
   * Does not reduced significantly horizontal waste (per thread, the instruction window is not much different)